jundalisay/sp/content/en/material/ufo.md

 Such instability is usually created by humans in linear accelerators where high-energy matter is smashed into iridium.
 The main difference with the UFO reactor is that Element 115 is **not** being accelerated, nor is it being smashed into anything.

 So we can say that Element 115 is inherently ready-to-be-destabilized.
 This can only happen if it were made artificially.

+We assume that it is created through nuclear fusion which can force protons and neutrons together.

+This allows 2 energy sources:
+- nuclear fusion for large scale energy production, as to power a city
+- antimatter as a pocket energy source which can power small craft across the galaxy

+These makes the following energy sources unnecessary:
+- fossil fuels
+- hydrogen energy storage
+- solar, wind, tidal, geothermal
+- biomass
+- batteries

 ## Sensor Array